min2ha/ukwa-site/content/target/54047/index.en.md

   "subject": "Brexit"
 }

-# Demos: Making the Most of Brexit: Opportunities and risks to a fairer, more sustainable economy

 This report is the result of three expert summits held in London during February 2017.
 They explored the risks and opportunities of Brexit for: Labour Markets, Social and Environmental Outcomes, and Industry, Trade and Devolution respectively.